GingerNinja23/ipop-documentation/Setup-XMPP-(ejabberd)-Server-for-SocialVPN.md

     cp ejabberd.cfg /etc/ejabberd/
     sudo service ejabberd restart

-### You can add more users by going to http://ip-address-of-vm:5280/admin, then click on virtual hosts => users
+### You can add more users by going to http://ip-address-of-vm:5280/admin

 * username = svpnuser
 * password = password